random-mdn/random-mdn-bot/README.md

 The project uses [the Serverless Framework](https://serverless.com/) and currently provides one endpoint running in AWS.
 This endpoint does nothing else than responding with some JSON using a random npm package (`randomstring`).

+Currently this function is set up in AWS to act as HTTP endpoint when we have the basic functionality ready (fetching and parsing the MDN sitemap and sending a tweet) it will be change to run once a day without being available via HTTP.

 ## Local development

 To exectue the function that powers the endpoint you can run `npm run dev` inside of the project and it should execute the function locally.